Norecipes - Elevating Everyday Meals

 Instructions

-• Sprinkle all sides of the beef with the salt and let it come up to room temperature for about 30 minutes.
+• Sprinkle all sides of the 460 grams beef chuck flap with the ¼ teaspoon salt and let it come up to room temperature for about 30 minutes.

 Sprinkling wagyu beef with salt.

-• To make the tangy wasabi cream sauce, mix the mayonnaise, lemon juice, and wasabi in a small bowl.
+• To make the tangy wasabi cream sauce, mix the ¼ cup Japanese mayonnaise, 2 teaspoons lemon juice, and 2 teaspoons wasabi in a small bowl.
 Cover and refrigerate.

 Mixing wasabi cream sauce.